 BetMGM is camped in the paint, offering exciting odds and betting specials on all the basketball action!
 Whether you’re new to basketball betting or a returning veteran looking to brush up, there is a ton of action and plenty of opportunities for you to place your bets in your preferred betting style.

-The Lakers are finally looking like a team to be reckoned with again – the combination of LeBron James and Anthony Davis has already shown that they can get back to their former glory days.
-But with the Heat making their surprise run to join them in the finals, we know that every NBA season holds new surprises and upsets, which is great news for sportsbooks and basketball betting fans.
+After the Los Angeles Lakers hoisted the Larry O’Brien trophy at the end of the 2020 campaign, LeBron James and company have their sights set on repeating in 2021.
+The Lakers are a franchise to be reckoned with considering the formidable combination of LeBron James and Anthony Davis helping the squad return to its former glory days.
+But with the Miami Heat making their surprise run to join them in last year's finals, we know that every NBA season holds new surprises and upsets, which is great news for sportsbooks and basketball betting fans.

 Most Valuable Player: The award given to the best performing player of the regular season.

 Rookie of the Year: The award given to the most valuable and talented rookie of the season.

 Defensive Player of the Year: The most valuable defensive player.